-6. Bullying and Cyberbullying - information, prevention, and school/college responses
+Bullying and Cyberbullying - information, prevention, and school/college responses

-We believe our students have the right to learn in a supportive, caring and safe environment without the fear of being bullied.
+We believe our students have the right to learn in a supportive, caring and safe environment.
 A safe and supportive school is described in the following way: "In a safe and supportive school....... diversity is valued and all members of the school community feel respected and included and can be confident that they will receive support in the face of any threats to their safety and wellbeing".